Ron Johnson: Gun policy

-In 2013, Johnson was a cosponsor of Senate 570, a bill that would prohibit the Department of Justice from tracking and cataloging the purchases of multiple rifles and shotguns.
+In 2013, Johnson was a cosponsor of S. 570, a bill that would prohibit the Department of Justice from tracking and cataloging the purchases of multiple rifles and shotguns.
 In April 2013, Johnson was one of 12 Republican senators to sign a letter threatening to filibuster any newly introduced gun control legislation.
 That month, Johnson joined 45 other senators in defeating the Manchin-Toomey Amendment, which would have required background checks on all sales of guns, including between individuals.
 Johnson had received about $1.2 million in contributions from firearms interests since his 2010 Senate campaign.
 His 2022 campaign had a radio spot produced that began, "The latest mass murder in America didn't involve guns."
 It equated the recent accidental deaths of 53 immigrants in Texas during President Joe Biden's tenure with mass homicide.
 Before it aired, the campaign hastened to pull it, as the broadcasts would have followed the July 4, 2022, Highland Park parade shooting too closely.
 Seven people died and 46 were wounded in the shooting.
 The alleged shooter then drove directly to Madison, Wisconsin, allegedly intending to continue his rampage at that city's Independence Day parade.
 Days after a Texas 18-year-old killed 19 elementary school students and two teachers on May 24, 2022, Johnson said he opposed passing new firearms laws.
 Johnson told Fox News correspondent Neil Cavuto that the failure to teach "values" in schools had led to the school massacre, a remark Governor Tony Evers called "breathtaking."
 Cavuto countered Johnson's claim during the interview, saying that such shootings had "been going on long before CRT and wokeness."